Galaxies-dev/meetings-react-native-stream/README.md

 # Live Meeting React Native App with Stream Video Call & Chat Integration

-This is a React Native app that uses [Stream](https://getstream.io/) for live video calls and chat.
+This is a React Native app that uses [Stream]([https://getstream.io/](https://gstrm.io/devdactic-23-11)) for live video calls and chat.
 It is built with Expo and uses a [Node API for authentication](https://github.com/Galaxies-dev/auth-api-stream).

-It works on both iOS and Android, as well as table and phone sized devices!
+It works on both iOS and Android, as well as table and phone-sized devices!

 ## App Screenshots